rackerlabs/design-system/_component_design/date-selector.md

 ### Behaviors

-Ensure that the date picker supports the following user interaction behaviors.
+Ensure that the date selector supports the following user interaction behaviors.

 {% endcolumn %}